 Representative matters include:

-defending a medical device manufacturer and supplier against two FCA suits alleging that the company fraudulently sought Medicare reimbursement by misapplying billing codes in claims submitted to the government;
+- successfully achieving summary judgment for a medical device manufacturer and supplier against an FCA suit alleging that the company fraudulently sought Medicare reimbursement by misapplying billing codes in claims submitted to the government;

 In his pro bono practice, Mr. Barkmeyer is co-leader of the Housing Impact Project team in the firm’s Washington, D.C. office, in which he has represented more than a dozen low-income tenants in eviction and other housing-related matters before the District of Columbia courts and administrative agencies.
 He also regularly volunteers at the D.C.
 Superior Court’s Landlord-Tenant Resource Center.